angminsheng/mapbox-introduction/README.md

 For more information on mapbox, head over to the [official documentation of Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/).

 ## Displaying your map
 Let's start by displaying a map on our website.
-In order to do that, include the JavaScript and CSS files in the <head> of your HTML file.
+In order to do that, include the JavaScript and CSS files in the <head> of your `layout.hbs`.

 ```
 <script src='https://api.tiles.mapbox.com/mapbox-gl-js/v1.1.0/mapbox-gl.js'></script>
 <link href='https://api.tiles.mapbox.com/mapbox-gl-js/v1.1.0/mapbox-gl.css' rel='stylesheet' />
 ```

-Include the following code in the <body> of your HTML file.
+Include the following code in the <body> of the hbs file where you want to display the map, for example `index.hbs`.

 ```
 <div id='map' style='width: 400px; height: 300px;'></div>